 The x-ray and the image above are after my operations and show the internal fixations, the metal plates holding my broken bones together.
 The cross section below is also post-op and the glinting on the left hand side, my right is the metalwork.

-The image below is the top part of my pelvis and shows the break, the horizontal strips are holding the bone in place in the images above
+Do you think the cross section of my pelvis looks like a bat or some sort of demon ?The image below is the top part of my pelvis and shows the break, the horizontal strips are holding the bone in place in the images above

 No comments: